JohanneAntoine/flask-test/README.md

-# Flask_blog-
+# A simple Flask Block
-made a example flask project using python backend sqlite db and html css
+This is a simple Flask blog